yassouali/fast.ai_notes/intro_to_ML/lecture9_10.md

 val_term_doc = veczr.transform(val)
 ```

 `fit_transform(trn)` finds the vocabulary in the training set.
 It also transforms the training set into a term-document matrix.
-Since we have to apply the *same transformation* to your validation set, the second line uses just the method `transform(val)`. `trn_term_doc` and `val_term_doc` are sparse matrices. `trn_term_doc[i]` represents training document i and it contains a count of words for each document for each word in the vocabulary.
+Since we have to apply the *same transformation* to the validation set, the second line uses just the method `transform(val)`. `trn_term_doc` and `val_term_doc` are sparse matrices. `trn_term_doc[i]` represents training document i and it contains a count of words for each document for each word in the vocabulary.

 Term Document Matrix: